Château de Saint-Cloud: 18th century

 Saint-Cloud descended in the family of Monsieur's heirs, the Dukes of Orléans, and remained in their hands for most of the 18th century.

-After protracted negotiations, the château de Saint-Cloud was bought in 1785 by Louis XVI for Marie Antoinette, who was convinced that the air there would be good for her children.
-Louis Philippe d'Orléans, Duke of Orléans, who had not visited the château since his morganatic marriage with Madame de Montesson, was induced to part with it for 6,000,000 livres.
+After protracted negotiations, the château de Saint-Cloud was bought in 1785 by Marie Antoinette, who believed that the air there would be good for her children, and was fond of the idea of leaving them a private and serene residence.
+Louis Philippe I, Duke of Orléans, who had not visited the château since his morganatic marriage with Madame de Montesson, was induced to part with it for 6,000,000 livres.

-After the sale of the palace was officially finished, Marie Antoinette set about transforming her new private home.
+After the sale of the palace was officially finished, Marie Antoinette set about transforming her new private home, which was intended, from 1790 to 1800, to house the court while the château de Versailles was renovated.
 She set to transforming Saint-Cloud in 1787-88 by her preferred architect Richard Mique, who enlarged the corps de logis and the adjacent half of the right wing; he rebuilt the garden front.
 Hardouin-Mansart's staircase was demolished in favour of new stone stairs leading into the state apartments.

-The château was at first refurnished from the Garde Meuble with furnishings collected from other royal residences, but soon furniture was commissioned for Saint-Cloud.
-Gilded chairs and marquetry commodes with gilt-bronze mounts in the richest Louis XVI style were being delivered to Saint-Cloud right up to the opening days of the French Revolution.
-In 1790, Saint-Cloud was the setting for the famous interview between Marie Antoinette and Mirabeau.
+The château was at first refurnished from the Garde Meuble with furnishings collected from other royal residences, but soon furniture was commissioned for Saint-Cloud, showcasing the Queen's patronage of the arts and tastes.
+Gilded chairs and marquetry commodes with gilt-bronze mounts in the Louis XVI style were being delivered to Saint-Cloud right up to the opening days of the French Revolution.
+In 1790 the royal family, imprisoned in the Tuileries Palace in Paris since 6 October 1789, managed to spend the summer here; those were their last days of privacy and freedom.
+During their stay, Saint-Cloud was the setting for the famous interview between Marie Antoinette and Mirabeau.

-The château was declared a bien national and emptied by the Revolutionary sales.
+After the monarchy was abolished, the château was declared a bien national and emptied, its furnishings sold off in the Revolutionary sales, along with those of the other royal residences.

-The Saint-Cloud orangery was the setting for the coup d'état of 18 Brumaire (10 November 1799), in which the Directoire was suppressed and the Consulat declared.
-Napoléon Bonaparte was proclaimed Emperor of the French on 18 May 1804 at Saint-Cloud.
-Saint-Cloud was later used by the Emperor’s family and was their main seat along with the Palais des Tuileries in Paris.
+The Saint-Cloud orangery was the setting for the coup d'état of 18 Brumaire (10 November 1799), in which the Directory was suppressed and the Consulate declared.
+Napoleon Bonaparte was proclaimed Emperor of the French on 18 May 1804 at Saint-Cloud.
+Saint-Cloud was later used by Napoleon's family and was their main seat along with the Tuileries Palace.